Significant Figures

 Rules for Significant Figures in Calculations

-• The result should have the same number of decimal places as the measurement with the fewest decimal places.
+For addition and subtraction, the answer is limited by the number of decimal places of the least precise measurement.
+The result should be rounded so it has the same number of decimal places as the number with the fewest decimal places.

-• The result should have the same number of significant figures as the measurement with the fewest significant figures.
+For multiplication and division, the answer is limited by the number of significant figures of the least precise measurement.
+The result should be rounded to have the same number of significant figures as the number with the fewest significant figures.

-• The result should have the same number of decimal places as the number of significant figures in the input value.
+For a logarithm, the number of decimal places in the result should equal the number of significant figures in the original number.

 Video Resources